What is Docker, And Why Use It?

 Docker in Production

 In the production environment, Docker provides a reliable and scalable way to deploy applications.
 Docker containers can be easily deployed to different environments, making it easier to scale up or down as needed.
-Docker also provides a way to isolate applications, reducing the risk of conflicts between different applications running on the same server.
-This isolation also helps to improve security, as any vulnerabilities in one container will not affect other containers running on the same server.
-Overall, Docker has become an essential tool in software development, providing a consistent and reliable way to build, test, and deploy applications.
-With Docker, developers can focus on writing code, knowing that the application will run consistently across different environments.
+Docker's isolation reduces the risk of conflicts between applications running on the same server.
+This helps improve security, as vulnerabilities in one container won't affect other containers running on the same server.

 Advanced Docker Concepts